Mary Institute and St. Louis Country Day School

-MICDS (Mary Institute and Saint Louis Country Day School) is a secular, co-educational, independent school home to more than 1,250 students ranging from grades Junior Kindergarten through 12.
-Its 110 acre campus is located in the St. Louis suburb of Ladue.
+MICDS (Mary Institute and Saint Louis Country Day School) is an American secular, co-educational, independent school with approximately 1,250 students from junior kindergarten through grade 12.
+Its 110 acre campus is located in the St. Louis, Missouri, suburb of Ladue.

-Each of the school's three divisions operate somewhat independently as a “school within a school”.
-The Lower School, also referred to as The Ronald S. Beasley School, or “Beasley” for short, is for students in grades junior kindergarten through 4.
+Each of the school's three divisions operate somewhat independently as a "school within a school".
+The Lower School, also referred to as The Ronald S. Beasley School, or "Beasley" for short, is for students in junior kindergarten through grade 4.
 The MICDS Middle School, grades 5 to 8, is in the former Mary Institute facilities.
 The Upper School on the former Country Day School campus serves grades 9 through 12.